CTeX-org/zhlipsum/README.md

 <br>

-## Welcome to `zhlipsum` (Chinese dummy text)
+## Welcome to zhlipsum (Chinese dummy text)

-This pack­age pro­vides an in­ter­face to dummy text in Chi­nese, which will be use­ful for test­ing Chi­nese doc­u­ments.
+This package provides an interface to dummy text in Chinese, which will be useful for testing Chinese documents.

-`zhlipsum` supports both UTF-8 and GBK en­cod­ing.
+`zhlipsum` supports both UTF-8 and GBK encoding.

 ### Basic usage